 Auburn went on to win the game, arguably the most memorable in Auburn history, 17 to 16.

 He can’t high-five any of the old teammates about it when they stop by the house.
 But he can listen to them tell the old stories.
-And he can listen to the birds up in the oaks thanks to the sun room the guys built for him with funds raised by the Auburn Football Letterman’s Club.
-But he can love the wife who rolls him out there with all of his heart, one of the few muscles that still work.
+He can listen to the birds up in the oaks thanks to the sun room the guys built for him with funds raised by the Auburn Football Letterman’s Club.
+He can love the wife who rolls him out there with all of his heart, one of the few muscles that still work.
 And he can believe in the God who made it still possible to do things like earn his master’s degree online and teach a distance learning course for Central Alabama Community College with an optically controlled computer interface and make a little money for the family.

 In other words, he can live.